-Brokers can aid the client in a number of differing ways but in this instance the two most significant benefits to TD plc of insuring via XY plc are as follows:
+Brokers can aid the client in a number of ways but in this instance the two most significant benefits to TD plc of insuring via XY plc are as follows:

-(1) Matching the demands and needs of TD plc to the policy they have role to look at these demands and needs and establish (with reasons) why a policy would best suit TD plc.
+(1) Matching the demands and needs of TD plc to the policy they have

+Using XY plc allows TD plc to have a policy which meets their demands and needs.
+As insurance is not their key business, TD plc might not be able to identify the potential risks that their business faces and from this what risks can be protected by insurance.
+It is the broker's role to look at these demands and needs and use their expertise to establish (with reasons) why a policy would best suit TD plc.
 XY plc will be able to decode and explain the covers and its limitations (CII study text, M81 Insurance broking practice, 2021).
 Understanding the limitations is extremely valuable as TD plc can put in place risk improvements or contingency plans in place.
-If for example they can only get insurance with a £1000 excess and on average they have four claims a year, they can ensure they set aside this money within the business.
+If for example they can only get insurance with a £1,000 excess and on average they have four claims a year, they can ensure they set aside this money within the business.